-After being admitted to the departmental honors program in social work, the student must complete nine hours of independent work in social work.
+Upon admission to the departmental honors program in social work, the student must complete nine hours of independent work in social work.
 During the final semester before graduation, the student must pass a comprehensive examination or complete a research project.
-The honors topic and research project are to be developed in close conjunction with a faculty adviser.
+The honors topic and research project are developed in close conjunction with a faculty adviser.
 Students should discuss their special interests with faculty members or with an adviser who will help identify an appropriate faculty member to guide the honors work.

-College of Health and Human Services NIVERSITY OF
+College of Health and Human Services